-Learn everything about Chateau Fombrauge St. Emilion, Bordeaux with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Fombrauge St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Fombrauge History, Overview

 Chateau Fombrauge is the largest vineyard in St. Emilion.
 It is also one of the oldest estates in St Emilion as it dates back to 1679.
 Although vines were cultivated on the site as far know as 1599.

 The charming, regal chateau is one of the nicest chateaus in the Right Bank.
 In fact, it would be at home next to any chateau in the Medoc!
 Chateau Fombrauge takes its name from one of the earlier owners, Dumas de Fombrauge, who was also a member of the French government in the 1700s.

 However, the modern age for Chateau Fombrauge really starts in 1999, when Bernard Magrez purchased Fombrauge from the Hans Just company.
 One of the first moves made by Bernard Magrez was to hire the ubiquitous Michel Rolland as their consultant.

 Chateau Fombrauge is one of the numerous estates owned by Bernard Magrez who also has properties in the Left Bank, Sauternes, and of course in Pessac Leognan with Chateau Pape Clement.